How do you select the best book publishing companies?

+There are so many book publishing companies to choose from.
 When you write a book, the most difficult decision you will have to make is your best book publishing option.

 You can choose between traditional publishing, self-publishing, or vanity and assisted publishing services.

+So what are the best publishing companies and what are your options?
 What are the most reputable companies?
 Which ones can you trust?

-- Best self-publishing companies you can trust
+- The best self-publishing companies you can rely on

 - 1. Retailers offering self-publishing platforms